WeblateOrg/weblate/docs/user/checks.rst

 Has been translated
 ~~~~~~~~~~~~~~~~~~~

-*This string has been translated in the past*
+:Summary: This string has been translated in the past
+:Scope: all strings
+:Check class: ``weblate.checks.consistency.TranslatedCheck``
+:Flag to ignore: ``ignore-translated``

 Means a string has been translated already.
 This can happen when the
 translations have been reverted in VCS or lost otherwise.